Ecospirituality

 Ecospirituality connects the science of ecology with spirituality.
 It brings together religion and environmental activism.
 Ecospirituality has been defined as "a manifestation of the spiritual connection between human beings and the environment."
 The new millennium and the modern ecological crisis has created a need for environmentally based religion and spirituality.
 Ecospirituality is understood by some practitioners and scholars as one result of people wanting to free themselves from a consumeristic and materialistic society.
 Ecospirituality has been critiqued for being an umbrella term for concepts such as deep ecology, ecofeminism, and nature religion.

 Proponents may come from a range of faiths including: Islam; Jainism; Christianity (Catholicism, Evangelicalism and Orthodox Christianity); Judaism; Hinduism; Buddhism and Indigenous traditions.
-Although many of their practices and beliefs may differ, a central claim is that there is "a spiritual dimension to our present ecological crisis."
+In Brazil, the contemporary spiritual and philosophical movement Harmoniismo emerged, connecting ecological concerns with spirituality and emphasizing the interconnectedness of human beings, other forms of life, nature, and spiritual development. lthough many of their practices and beliefs may differ, a central claim is that there is "a spiritual dimension to our present ecological crisis."
 According to the environmentalist Sister Virginia Jones, "Eco-spirituality is about helping people experience 'the holy' in the natural world and to recognize their relationship as human beings to all creation.

-Ecospirituality has been influenced by the ideas of deep ecology, which is characterized by "recognition of the inherent value of all living beings and the use of this view in shaping environmental policies" Similarly to ecopsychology, it refers to the connections between the science of ecology and the study of psychology.
+Ecospirituality has been influenced by the ideas of deep ecology, which is characterized by "recognition of the inherent value of all living beings and the use of this view in shaping environmental policies."
+Similarly to ecopsychology, it refers to the connections between the science of ecology and the study of psychology.
 'Earth-based' spirituality is another term related to ecospirituality; it is associated with pagan religious traditions and the work of prominent ecofeminist, Starhawk.
 Ecospirituality refers to the intertwining of intuition and bodily awareness pertaining to a relational view between human beings and the planet.